- Roland G Nador, MD

 The first heart-lung transplantation was performed in 1981 in a patient with pulmonary arterial hypertension .
 The indications for the procedure were subsequently expanded to include patients with severe parenchymal lung disease and congenital heart disease complicated by Eisenmenger syndrome.
 (See "Medical management of Eisenmenger syndrome", section on 'Transplantation'.)

 Indications, prognosis, and management of isolated heart transplantation and isolated lung transplantation are discussed separately.
-(See "Indications and contraindications for cardiac transplantation" and "Prognosis after cardiac transplantation" and "Lung transplantation: An overview".)
+(See "Indications and contraindications for cardiac transplantation in adults" and "Prognosis after cardiac transplantation" and "Lung transplantation: An overview".)

 Indications — Patients with concomitant refractory end-stage heart disease and chronic end-stage lung disease should undergo evaluation to determine if they are candidates for heart-lung transplantation.
 The most common indication for heart-lung transplantation is complex congenital heart disease with Eisenmenger syndrome (systemic-to-pulmonary communication, pulmonary arterial disease causing severe pulmonary hypertension, and cyanosis).
 Heart-lung transplant is also indicated in patients with concomitant end-stage pulmonary disease (eg, idiopathic pulmonary arterial hypertension [IPAH] or cystic fibrosis) and either right ventricular failure with objective evidence of right ventricular fibrosis or infarction or refractory left ventricular failure .
 The 2015 International Heart and Lung Transplantation (ISHLT) Registry summarized the distribution of diagnoses leading to adult heart-lung transplantation from January 1982 to June 2014 (slides available at http://www.ishlt.org/registries/slides.asp?slides=heartLungRegistry) .
 The three leading indications were congenital heart disease with Eisenmenger syndrome (35.4 percent), IPAH (27.6 percent), and cystic fibrosis (13.6 percent).